 Information Disclosed to Outside Parties

 Extreme Reach may disclose personal information to our third-party vendors and service providers that work with us.
-We will only share personal information to these vendors and service providers to help us provide a product or service to you.
+We will only share personal information to these vendors and service providers to help us provide a product or service to you or our customers.

 We do not otherwise sell, trade, or transfer collected information to outside parties, except as discussed above for the limited purposes of Extreme Reach’s client services.
 We may also release collected information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property, or safety.